Neuroszima/easy_grover/README.md

 A collection of tools designed to automate quantum circuit creation for solving problems described below.
 Solutions are made in ``qiskit`` library.

+Recently I added another tool to the toolbox, which draws a graph structure with the use of ``matplotlib``.
+One can pass a solver instance directly for automatic solution selection and drawing!

-### graph coloring
+### some information about graph coloring problem

 a subset of problems concentrated around graph structure partitioning.
 Can be useful in partitioning datasets, some problems related to looking at layout differences.
 This type of approach also has a connection to traveling salesman problem.

-For now automated graph coloring is realised in a fashion of 2-cut algorithm, with simple addition being required to count edges connected by nodes with color mismatch.
+For now, in this library, automated graph coloring is realised in a fashion of 2-cut algorithm, with simple addition being required to count edges connected by nodes with color mismatch.
 So far implementation only includes a stiff edge counting that is compared with a single value.

 ##### Possible TODO's